-All requests for tenure track, multi-year and one-year appointments MUST include a job description and position justification approved by the DOF/VPAA (tenure-track) or the ADOF for Personnel, Development, and Diversity (non tenure-track) BEFORE the ATE process begins.
+All requests for tenure track, multi-year and one-year appointments MUST include a job description and position justification approved by the DOF/VPAA (tenure-track) or the ADOF (non tenure-track) BEFORE the ATE process begins.

 - a.
-An ATE must be completed for every new hire and every contract renewal. - Log onto the PeopleAdmin system via jobs.skidmore.edu/hr OR from the Human Resources webpage http://cms.skidmore.edu/hr/index.cfm -click on the Authorization to Employ (ATE) online link. - Please be sure to complete and to provide all necessary information i.
+An ATE must be completed for every new hire and every contract renewal. - Log onto the PeopleAdmin system via jobs.skidmore.edu/hr OR from the Human Resources webpage http://cms.skidmore.edu/hr/index.cfm-click on the Authorization to Employ (ATE) onlinelink. - Please be sure to complete and to provide all necessary information.

+i.
 Position Information: